We’re often told to drink more water, but how much is enough? We've looked at the evidence to find out exactly how much H2O you need each day.

-If you have any questions about how to make sure you stay hydrated, our doctors are here from 6am until 11pm every day to help you out.
+If you have any questions about how to make sure you stay hydrated, our doctors are here every day to help you out.
 Download our app today and get an appointment in minutes.

 If someone you know shows signs of heat exhaustion or heat stroke, it’s important that you seek emergency medical help straight away.